galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 Heatmaps show relationships between 2 variables ploted on 2 axis and colour intensity representing the abundance of taxa in relation to what it was ploted to, like sample, specific plant or year ([A complete guide to heatmaps](https://www.atlassian.com/data/charts/heatmap-complete-guide)).

-Now, we can use our data, put them into subsets, and create ungrouped or grouped outputs, including those with facets.
+Now, the data can be used to create subsets and generate ungrouped or grouped outputs, including those with facets.
-The subsets are based on variables we define and are available in the metadata {% cite Andersen2018 %}.
+The subsets are based on variables that are define and are available in the metadata {% cite Andersen2018 %}.

 ### Heatmap (ungrouped)
 Follow this workflow to create a simple heatmap without grouping or faceting data.